microsoft/restler-fuzzer/docs/user-guide/Authentication.md

 **Certificate based authentication**

 Certificate and corresponding keys can be used as an authentication machanism.
-To use this add a key value pair in the settings.json file e.g.
-                "client_certificate_key_path":"C:\\Users\\<folder></folder>\\privateKey.txt"
+Path to the keyfile that is needed to load the certificate.
+To use this add a key value pair in the settings.json.
+See the SettingsFile.md for the settings that should be used to specify a certificate.
+If both the keyfile and certificate path are valid, RESTler will attempt to use it during the SSL handshake.